Robots that learn to evaluate models of collective behavior

-\paragraph*{The separation is model-induced, not noise.} To confirm that these differences are genuinely induced by the fish models rather than by optimization noise, we performed simulation-to-simulation transfer experiments (``sim-to-sim''), in which each policy interacted with each fish model.
+\paragraph*{The sim-to-real gap is model-induced, not noise.} To confirm that these differences are genuinely induced by the fish models rather than by optimization noise, we performed simulation-to-simulation transfer experiments (``sim-to-sim''), in which each policy interacted with each fish model.
 Policies consistently achieved the highest performance on the model they were trained with, and performance dropped markedly when transferred to another model (Fig.~\ref{fig:simtosim}).
 We estimated the sim-to-sim gap as the median Wasserstein distance of $N_{goals}$ (with 95\% bootstrap CI) for each policy–model pair.
 When the same model was used for rollout as during training, the gap remained very low ($\leq 1.22$); when a different model was used, the gap was substantially larger (7.90–47.54).
-Kruskal–Wallis omnibus tests revealed strong multi-group separation for all policy columns (\textit{Follow}: $H=153.49$, $p=4.65 \times 10^{-33}$; \textit{Zone}: $H=180.73$, $p=6.14 \times 10^{-39}$; \textit{Force}: $H=184.93$, $p=7.61 \times 10^{-40}$; \textit{ConvNet}: $H=163.89$, $p=2.66 \times 10^{-35}$).
+Kruskal–Wallis omnibus tests revealed strong multi-group separation across rollout models for each trained policy ($\pi_{Follow}$: $H=153.49$, $p=4.65 \times 10^{-33}$; $\pi_{Zone}$: $H=180.73$, $p=6.14 \times 10^{-39}$; $\pi_{Force}$: $H=184.93$, $p=7.61 \times 10^{-40}$; $\pi_{ConvNet}$: $H=163.89$, $p=2.66 \times 10^{-35}$).
 Planned pairwise permutation tests between each policy's training model and all alternatives were significant after Holm correction (all $p < 0.001$), demonstrating that each model induces a distinct interaction regime and that policies do not converge on generalizable solutions.

 We further tested whether random-seed variation during training could explain the observed differences.
 Five additional policies per model were trained with identical hyperparameters but independent seeds (six policies per model total).
 Within-model policy variance was far smaller than between-model variance (variance ratio $R = \sigma^2_{\mathrm{between}}/\sigma^2_{\mathrm{within}} = 133.79$; 95\% bootstrap CI $[93.87, 171.18]$; permutation test $p<0.0002$), confirming that the benchmark rankings are dominated by model-induced interaction dynamics rather than training stochasticity.